+B04526_03_12.png

 In our case, because the ID column is a primary key, the SQL MA automatically set the ID as an anchor.
 If you needed to modify the anchor in your environment, you would click on the Set Anchor… button, and set the anchor attributes accordingly.

 The anchor attribute consists of the column in the database that contains the unique value of each object, which does not change.
-Which attribute to be used as an anchor attribute in each of the CDSs is an important decision to make.
+Which attribute to be used as an anchor attribute in each of the CDSs, is an important decision to make.
 The anchor attribute value should never change for a specific object; the value should remain the same for the entire lifecycle of the object.
 If the anchor attribute changes, it will be detected as a delete of the old object and an addition of a new object by MIM, when importing information from the CDS.

 Clicking the Object Type… button allows you to define if the SQL MA only contains one fixed object type or if the information about object type is stored in a column.
 If you can get this information as a column in the view or table, that would be better.
 This particular setting can only be configured during the creation of the MA; if you would like to change this later on, you will need to recreate the MA.
 In our HRData table, we have the object types in the column objectType.
 In order for MIM to detect the possible object types available, the table or view we look at must contain sample data with the possible object-type values.